 4. Slowly lower the bar down the body to waist level, then repeat.

-Tim Crowley shows us how to strengthen your rotating core muscles and upper body muscles to make you a more resilient runner.
+Target your core and shoulder muscles to make yourself a more efficient runner.